Council launches You Can Online initiative to support digital inclusion in an increasingly online world – Warwickshire County Council

 “You Can Online is a great contributor to tackle digital inequality and social exclusion across the county by providing the opportunity for people borrow digital tablet devices for free with learning support from Warwickshire Libraries.
 Our libraries provide a safe space with welcoming staff for you to get all the help with basic digital skills that you need.
 No questions are too stupid, and the team will go through the digital basics you would like to learn at a pace that is comfortable for you.”

-In addition to You Can Online, Warwickshire Libraries provides a great range of digital services to support local communities:
+In addition to You Can Online, Warwickshire Libraries provide a great range of digital services to support local communities:

 - Books are available to borrow for library members through the online library catalogue, or by browsing the BorrowBox collection which includes a great range of eBooks and eAudiobooks.
 Newspapers and magazines are also available through Pressreader & Libby